-- 1: A speed-limit sign may indicate that it applies when the lights at a children's crossing are flashing. - 2: A speed-limit sign may indicate that it applies when children are present. - (2) In this rule:
+- 1: A speed-limit sign may indicate that it applies when the lights at a children's crossing are flashing. - 2: A speed-limit sign may indicate that it applies when children are present.

 traffic control device includes a board, device, plate, screen, word, figure, symbol, or anything else, with a traffic control device that provides information about the application of the traffic control device.